tonioloewald/xinjs/README.md

       '.address.city was undefined, expected string',
       '.address.zipcode was 10001, expected string'
     ]

-> The ultimate goal of `xinjs`'s type system is to allow for a single source
-> of truth for types, so that one simple *JavaScript* declaration gives you:
->
-> - auto-completion when writing code
-> - mock data —
->   E.g. `mock("# int(0,10]")` would produce a whole number >0 and <= 10
->   (This may require extra syntax to provide possible values for some types.)
-> - run-time type-checking
-> - filtering of objects (see *Filter* below) based on types
->
-> Because all types are serializable JavaScript, this also allows for self-documenting
-> services, service requests can easily specify a "shape filter" for responses, and service
-> versioning.

 ### Specific numeric and string types, unions, optionals, etc.